danthegoodman1/vbuckets/README.md

 ## IAM

+> [!IMPORTANT]
+> This is not yet implemented.
+> Currently, all vcredentials keys have full access to their vbuckets

 Credentials use the same IAM as AWS.

 Each proxied request is checked against the virtual IAM credentials before forwarding to the real bucket.